linuxciscoarnaud/ChestX-RayTuberculosisClassifier/README.md

 The training time can be significantly reduced if application is runned on more advanced CPU/GPU architectures.

+I report here the accuracies, the AUC and the AUC values for each run on the test data.

 ### Montgomery County chest X-ray set (MC)

 ![Results](https://user-images.githubusercontent.com/1300982/62825870-5c5ddb00-bbaa-11e9-84f9-0274399c86d3.png)